INTERSTATE AUSTRALIAN FOOTBALL BOYS 15s

 - Selectors are allocated duties on the day by the Chairman of Selectors

-- Successful trialists are notified on the Internet after the trial and invited back to a subsequent trial
+- Successful trialists are notified on the SSWA website after the trial and invited back to a subsequent trial

 - At the fourth trial selectors pick a group of boys to attend further training.

-- After a set number of training sessions, the final team(s) is announced and a number of boys (usually 5) is invited to continue training with the team(s) in a “train-on” [emergency player] capacity
+- After a set number of training sessions, the final team(s) is announced and a number of boys (usually 5-10) is invited to continue training with the team(s) in a “train-on” [emergency player] capacity.
+There is often a replacement player(s) required.

 - Players injured during the trial process will not necessarily be omitted from the final team(s) and may be invited by the Chairman of Selectors to attend trials or squad training at later dates.